Ercole Gaibara

 Ercole Gaibara (c.
 1620 – 1690) was an Italian Baroque composer, music teacher, and violinist.

-Biographie
+Biography

 Ercole Gaibara was active in Bologna during the first half of the 17th century.
 There is very little information about his life except that he was a very renowned violinist, earning the nickname "del Violino" by his students.
-He succeeded Alfonso Pagani as the violinist of Concerto Palatino.
+He succeeded Alfonso Pagani as the violinist of the Concerto Palatino.